tkrop/go-config/README.md

     config := reader.GetConfig("main")
 ```

+This creates a standard config reader with defaults from the given config
+prototype reading in additional defaults from the `<app-name>[-env].yaml`-file
+and environment variables.

-The defaults provided have via different options are overwriting each other in
+The defaults provided by the different options are overwriting each other in
 the following order:

 1. First, the values provided via the `default`-tags are applied.
 2. Second the values provided by the config prototype instance are applied.
 3. Third the values provided by [Viper][viper] custom setup calls are applied.
    This also includes the convenient methods provided in this package.
-4. Forth the values provided in the `<app>[-env].yaml`-file are applied.
+4. Forth the values provided in the `<app-name>[-env].yaml`-file are applied.
 5. And finally the values provided via environment variables are applied
    taking the highest precedence.